Digital Twins: building blocks of the metaverse

 The metaverse is not a new concept.
 But last year’s big move by Mark Zuckerberg to rebrand Facebook as Meta, the global domination of Epic Games’ Fortnite gaming world, and the growing interest in everything virtual following the pandemic has propelled it into the mainstream.
 Now, the metaverse is headline news wherever you look.

 But in truth, for many, the details of the metaverse are hazy at best.
 What actually is it?
 How will we use it?
 For what?
 And most importantly of all, what will its impact on the world be?
-Here we’ll answer these questions and explain how Digital Twins will help shape the metaverse and how Nomoko is already using them to build a metaverse for the real estate industry.
+Here we’ll answer these questions and explain how Digital Twins and Digital Twin technology will help shape the metaverse and how Nomoko is already using them to build a metaverse for the real estate industry.

 What is the metaverse?